The affine Springer fiber-sheaf correspondence: Affine Springer fibers

 \begin{lemma} Let $\gamma\in \fg(\cK)$ be an element such that $\gamma=t\gamma_0$ for a regular semisimple compact element $\gamma_0\in \fg(\cK)$.
 Then under the Springer action of $W\subset \tW$ on $H_*(\tSp_\gamma)$, we have a natural identification

 and an isomorphism

-Here $[-2N]$ means a shift in homological degree and $N=\dim G/B$. \end{lemma} \begin{proof} The first part is due to \cite[Section 2.6]{YunSph}, and the second part is well-known but not found in the literature, so we give a proof here.
+Here $[-2N]$ means a shift in homological degree and $N=\dim G/B$, and $\epsilon$ denotes the sign representation of $W$. \end{lemma} \begin{proof} The first part is due to \cite[Section 2.6]{YunSph}, and the second part is well-known but not found in the literature, so we give a proof here.

 First recall the construction of the Springer action for the subgroup $W\subset \tW$.
 Since $\bI\subset G\llbracket t\rrbracket$, we have natural projections $\Fl\to \Gr$ and $\tSp_\gamma\to \Sp_\gamma$.
 For any $\bP$, write $P=\bP/t\bP$ and $\mathfrak{p}$ for its Lie algebra.
 There are natural maps of fpqc sheaves $\Sp_\gamma^\bP\to [\mathfrak{p}/P],$ which send the cosets $g\bP$ to the respective images of $g^{-1}\gamma g$ under the projections $\Lie(\bP)\to \mathfrak{p}$.
 In particular there is a cartesian diagram